pszuster/3scaleTD_gitbook/lab_5_-_analytics.md

 ![](images/image192.png)

 {% hint style='danger' %}
-You should get an authorization error, since the application you are using (**RHBank’s App**) is subscribed to the **ProductsBasicPlan** which only allows the GET methods.
+You should get a "Limits exceeded" error, since the application you are using (**RHBank’s App**) is subscribed to the **ProductsBasicPlan** which only allows the GET methods.
 {% endhint %}

 ![](images/image134.png)